MieterskiAI/ai-complaint-component-identification-system/README.md

 8. A human operator makes the final decision based on the AI-provided context.

 ## Role of AI vs Human
+The AI component acts strictly as a decision-support tool.

+Its role is limited to analyzing structured and unstructured inputs, eliminating incompatible component options, and providing transparent reasoning.

+The final responsibility for selecting the replacement component remains entirely with the human operator, ensuring accountability, safety, and operational control.

 ## Example Case